buildwithgrove/docs/docs/supported-methods/avax.md

 # AVAX

 Avalanche is a high-performance, scalable, and secure blockchain platform designed for decentralized applications and enterprise blockchain deployments.
 Avalanche's unique architecture enables millions of validators to participate in the network.
-The Avalanche Supported Methods offer functionalities that allow developers to integrate Avalanche's features into their applications, such as querying balances, executing transactions, interacting with AVAX-based smart contracts, and more.
+The Avalanche supported methods offer functionalities that allow developers to integrate Avalanche's features into their applications, such as querying balances, executing transactions, interacting with AVAX-based smart contracts, and more.

 For Avalanche we maintain an Archival Network.
 If you are accessing data from 128 blocks ago or earlier, please ensure to use Archival.
 This allows you to query historical data while also ensuring optimal performance.
 The supported methods for the archival chains are identical to their non-archival counterparts.